tremor-rs/tremor-www-docs/docs/operations/configuration-walkthrough.md

 ## Introduction

-In this walkthrough we will deploy a simple tremor pipeline that generates a periodic sequence of messages or heartbeats every second.
+In this walkthrough we will deploy a tremor pipeline that generates a periodic sequence of messages or heartbeats every second.
 The solution is composed of the following tremor artefacts:

-* A metronome onramp - our periodic message generator
+- A metronome onramp - our periodic message generator
-* A stdout offramp - an offramp that serializes to standard output useful for debugging
+- A stdout offramp - an offramp that serializes to standard output useful for debugging
-* A simple pipeline - we simply pass the input ( metronome events ) to our output
+- A pipeline - we pass the input ( metronome events ) to our output

 In this walkthrough we configure a single onramp, offramp and pipeline but many other configurations are possible.